Primes as sums of Fibonacci numbers: Vaaler polynomials and the Erd o s--Tur an--Koksma inequality

 \section{Vaaler polynomials and the Erd\H{o}s--Tur\'an--Koksma inequality}

-We start this section by presenting a classical method to detect real numbers in an interval modulo $1$ by means of exponential sums, due to Vaaler (see~\cite[Theorem A.6]{GK1991}).
+We start this section by presenting a classical method to detect real numbers in an interval modulo $1$ by means of exponential sums, due to Vaaler (see~\cite[Theorem 19]{Vaaler1985} and also~\cite[Theorem A.6]{GK1991}).
 We give a slightly different formulation of the original result which is better suited for our applications.
+This version appeared to our knowledge first in~\cite{Mauduit2015}.
+It was subsequently used in~\cite{DMR2019, Mauduit2018, Muellner2017, Muellner2018} and was also mentioned in~\cite{Hanna2017}.
 Let $I \subset \R$ be an interval and denote by $\chi_{I}$ the characteristic function of $I$ modulo $1$.

 \begin{theorem} Let $I \subset \R$ be an interval of length $\ell$.
 Then for every integer $H\geq 1$, there exist real-valued trigonometric polynomials $A_{I,H}(x)$ and $B_{I,H}(x)$ such that for all $x\in\R$